Hooray! We’re going to Mexico!

 - your favourite skincare products (I distill mine into these silicone bottles so that they can go in my carry-on)

-It’s best not to bring anything obviously expensive or flashy to Mexico, but you still need your gear!
+It’s best not to include anything obviously expensive or flashy on your Mexico trip checklist, but you still need your gear!
 We’ll be bringing our iPhones (of course!) with several charging cables.
 I use my iPhone as a camera, but this results in my iPhone battery always running low at the worst possible time.
 Phones always need to be recharged but its not always convenient so I have a portable charger in my bag.
 I don’t want to miss out on incredible photo opportunities, after all!
 This is definitely one of your travel essentials for Mexico!

-I actually have a couple of portable chargers.
+I actually have a couple of portable chargers, one of which I include in my travel accessories in Cancun.

 The 20100 mAh charger is the one I use at home but I don’t usually take it with me because it’s quite large and heavy.
 It does a great job at home because it can charge a phone about 8x and an Ipad about 4x.
 It’s also great insurance during a power outage.
-But, when I’m traveling I like to have a lighter charger with me.
+But, when I’m traveling I like to have a lighter charger with me, which is why I include it in my vacation checklist Mexico.
 The smaller chargers are quite lightweight at just over 6 ounces so they won’t weigh your bag down.
 They have dual inputs and will charge an iPhone twice.
 Works for me!
 Definitely a must-have on your Mexico travel checklist.

 One of the most important items for us was to get waterproof cases for our iPhones.
 We want to get some underwater shots of the amazing Mexican sea life and didn’t want to spend a lot of money on a dedicated underwater camera.
 There are quite a few different waterproof cases available so I did a lot of reading to see what features were available and what I should expect to pay.